nhsx/SynPath_Diabetes/README.md

 After the first year that the model runs a further 9,500 patients will be added with the optimisation learning turned on with the output being recorded.

-Patients will exit the model if they develop end-stage kidney disease or liver disease.
+Patients will return to GP care if they develop end-stage kidney disease or liver disease.

 ### Creating patients

 Dictionaries are used to input patients through patient_infos.json.
-Patient characteristics data were developed from PHE fingertips data (link)

 Future versions of the model could use existing data sets (e.g. CPRD) to create a more accurate representation of 10,000 patients.